 - Enable Back up to Google Drive.
 You will be asked to add an account to back up to.
 After that simply tap Back up now.
 This could take a while depending on how large the files are.
-Afterwards your call history, contacts and text messages should be safely backed up.
+Afterwards, your call history, contacts and text messages should be safely backed up.

-However, if you specifically want to back up your text messages and nothing else, you could use a third party app instead.
+However, if you specifically want to back up your text messages and nothing else, you could use a third-party app instead.
 SMS Backup+ is a great way to do so and it's free.
 The app can back up call logs, SMS and MMS to your Gmail.
 Of course, you will need to connect your Google account to do so.
-After doing that you can choose when the back up is performed and what you want saved.
+After doing that you can choose when the back up is performed and what you want to be saved.
 You will find your messages in a folder usually named SMS in your Gmail - convenient and easy.